dfelinto/blender-manual/modeling/curves/editing/advanced.rst

 Let's first see the "simple" extrusion of curves, without additional bevel/taper objects.

 :guilabel:`Extrude`
    This controls the width (or height) of the extrusion.
-The real size is of course dependent on the scale of the underlying object, but with a scale of one, an :guilabel:`Extrusion` of **1.0** will extrude the curve one BU in both directions, along the axis perpendicular to the curve's plane (see below for specifics of 3D curves…).
+   The real size is of course dependent on the scale of the underlying object, but with a scale of one, an :guilabel:`Extrusion` of **1.0** will extrude the curve one BU in both directions, along the axis perpendicular to the curve's plane (see below for specifics of 3D curves?).

    If set to **0.0**\ , there is no "simple" extrusion!

 :guilabel:`Bevel Depth`